NVIDIA-AI-Blueprints/llm-router/README.md

 The experimental v2 router provides two distinct routing approaches:

-### 1. Intent-Based Routing (Arch-Router)
+### 1. Intent-Based Routing

-Uses the [Arch-Router-1.5B](https://huggingface.co/katanemo/Arch-Router-1.5B) model to match user intents to specific models.
+Uses a small LLM like Qwen 1.7B to match user intents to specific models.

 **Advantages**:
 - No training required